Surtain’s pair of picks leads Broncos past Chargers 28-13 | Times Leader

 Click here to subscribe today or Login.

+DENVER — Pat Surtain II showed off not only his sticky hands but his swift feet.

-DENVER (AP) — Rookie Patrick Surtain II picked off Justin Herbert twice, returning the second one and sparking the Denver Broncos’ 28-7 win over the Los Angeles Chargers on Sunday.
+The rookie from Alabama picked off Justin Herbert twice, returning the second one 70 yards for a touchdown and sparking the Denver Broncos’ 28-13 win over the Los Angeles Chargers on Sunday.

+Surtain reached a top speed of 22.07 mph on his pick-6, according to Next Gen Stats, the fastest by a defensive back with the ball in his hands in the last five years.

+“I’ve always known I was fast,” said Surtain.
+“I used to run track, so I would say that little track background helped me a lot.”

 The Broncos’ big win sets up a showdown for the AFC West lead next weekend in Kansas City, where the game between Denver (6-5) and the Chiefs (7-4) already was flexed to Sunday night.